Reviewed by Eric Johnson

 Show respect for the Lord and yourself by dressing appropriately for Church meetings and activities.
 This is especially important when attending sacrament services.
 Young men should dress with dignity when officiating in the ordinance of the sacrament.
 If you are not sure what is appropriate to wear, study the words of the prophets, pray for guidance, and ask your parents or leaders for help.
 Your dress and appearance now will help you prepare for the time when you will go to the temple to make sacred covenants with God.
 Ask yourself, “Would I feel comfortable with my appearance if I were in the Lord’s presence?”

 Again, the Bible does not give very much description when it talks about how God’s people ought to dress for church services.
 I think it’s important to dress in a respectful manner, no matter what style we wear.
 There are also different cultures to consider.
-The way to dress for a church in Texas may be different than, say, West Africa or Alaska.
+The way to dress for a church in Texas may be different from, say, West Africa or Alaska.
 The Bible does not specifically say we must wear white shirts, dark pants, and, for the ladies, dresses that cover their knees.
 Of course, our style should not be immodest and take away from the spirit of the service, distracting those who are trying to worship God.
 A revealing low-cut blouse or short shorts could cause another person to stumble.
 As Paul explained to the Corinthians, we have freedom in Christ, but it’s not good if our freedom causes others to stumble.
 (For more on this topic, study 1 Corinthians 8 and 10.)

 Whatever principle of intelligence we attain unto in this life, it will rise with us in the resurrection.
 Doctrine and Covenants 130:18